BaseCrusher/coredns-acmednschallenge/README.md

 - `acceptedLetsEncryptToS`
     - Required.
 Boolean.
 Must be set.
     - If you agree to the [Let'sEncrypt Terms of Service](https://letsencrypt.org/privacy/).
 By settings this you're agreeing to them.
+- `privateKeyFileMode`
+    - Optional.
+Int.
+Default: 600
+    - The file mode of the private key file.
+Possible values are 0600, 0640, 0644.
 - `skipDnsPropagationTest`
     - Optional.
 Boolean.
 Default: false
     - If set lego will skip the DNS propagation test.